-Tiger Woods on verge of record-tying 82nd PGA Tour victory
+Tiger Woods ties Sam Snead’s PGA Tour victory record at 82

-INZAI CITY, Japan (AP) — Tiger Woods was on the brink of tying Sam Snead’s PGA Tour record of 82 victories.
+INZAI CITY, Japan (AP) — Tiger Woods won the Zozo Championship to tie Sam Snead’s PGA Tour record of 82 victories.

-Woods had a three-stroke lead over local favorite Hideki Matsuyama after 11 holes when the fourth round of the Zozo Championship was suspended because of darkness.
-Play was set to resume Monday morning at Accordia Golf Narashino Country Club.
+The 43-year-old American played the final seven holes Monday in the rain-hit tournament, completing a 3-under 67 to beat local favorite Hideki Matsuyama by three strokes at Accordia Golf Narashino Country Club.

-Trying to complete a wire-to-wire victory, Woods had three birdies against a lone bogey in the fourth round Sunday after shooting a 4-under 66 in the morning in the rain-delayed third round.
-He had an 18-under 194 total.
+“It’s just crazy.
+It’s a lot,” Woods said.
+“I’ve been able to be consistent most of my career. … Today was one of those days where I was able to pull it out.”

-Woods is making his first start of the season after having arthroscopic surgery on his left knee two months ago — his fifth on the same problem joint.
-He opened the first PGA Tour event in Japan with matching 64s, with a day off in between because of rain.
+Woods had arthroscopic surgery on his left knee two months ago — his fifth on the same problem joint.
+He was making his first start in his 23rd season on the PGA Tour.

-Matsuyama made things interesting when he finished with back-to-back birdies on Nos.
-11 and 12.
+“I can still manage my way around the golf course,” Woods said.
+“I know how to play.
+I was able to do that this week.”

+The fourth round was suspended because of darkness Sunday, and Woods took a three-stroke lead over Matsuyama into Monday in the first official PGA Tour event in Japan.

 LPGA TOUR